iltempe/jmap/about.md

 #Credits

-JMAP is a collaborative project launched by [Matteo Tempestini](http://iltempe.github.io) to generate a website of maps with [Jekyll](https://jekyllrb.com/).
+JMAP is a collaborative project launched by [Matteo Tempestini](http://iltempe.github.io) to generate a website of maps and is available on [Github](https://github.com/iltempe/jmap).
 JMAP is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 Maps are generated with [Leaflet](http://leafletjs.com/)